jcheung280/Exercises/README.md

-# Exercises
+# Weatherscraperpractice
-This is a weather scraper practice.
+This is a weather data scraper practice.